RobertoQuadrini/Buxoler/README.md

 --->
 ## Inventor, Chief Scientific Officer ##

->Member of the commission of expert evaluators for the projects of research relating to the Ministero Transizione Ecologica program agreement.
-(ENEA, CNR, >RSE).
+>Member of the commission of expert evaluators for the projects of research relating to the **Ministry of the Environment and Energy Security** program agreement.
+(ENEA, CNR, RSE).

 >Inventor of methods for the electrical flexibility by load modulation balancing the power grid.

->Design of the "Demand-Response Load Shaping platform" to exchange the electrical flexibility (by consumption modulation) with Transmission System Operator
->as a resource for the ancillary services (balancing, congestion, reserve).
+>Design of the "Demand-Response Load Shaping platform" to exchange the electrical flexibility (by consumption modulation) with Transmission System Operator as a resource for the ancillary services (balancing, congestion, reserve).

 >Development of the Math Engine, the platform that uses different algorithms (artificial neural network, machine learning, deep learning, non-linear >programming and support vector machine) to creating the flexibility for each type of consumption unit..